 Calculating the Amount of Lost Wages

-Take your yearly salary and divide it by 2080 (number of weekday work hours in a year), then multiply by the number of hours you missed due to your injuries.
-For example, if your yearly salary is $40,000, and you missed 3 days of work, your calculation would be: ($40,000 / 2080) x (8 hrs x 3 days) = $461.54 (your total lost wages).
+Take your yearly salary and divide it by 2080 (the number of weekday work hours in a year), then multiply by the number of hours you missed due to your injuries.
+For example, if your yearly salary is $40,000, and you missed 3 days of work, your calculation would be: ($40,000 / 2080) x (8 hours x 3 days) = $461.54 (your total lost wages).

 Additionally, if there are any overtime payments you regularly make but missed, lost promotion opportunities, lost wage increases, lost sales commissions, or lost bonus payments, you may be able to recover these amounts as well.
 However, depending on the jurisdiction, certain states will only allow you to recover the net income.

 If you're a freelancer, an independent contractor, or a sole proprietor, you are considered self-employed.
-In this case, you may claim lost income, instead of lost wages, which refers to the amount of earnings and profits you would have made if you weren't injured.
-You will still need to submit documents to show the specific amount of earnings you would have received from the time of the accident to the date of settlement or judgment.
-You may submit a 1099 form, correspondence, invoice, or receipts to show lost income, if available.
+In this case, you may claim lost income instead of lost wages, which refers to the amount of earnings and profits you would have made if you weren't injured.

 Considering Other Losses of Income

 You may also claim future income losses, lost earning capacity, and lost compensation.
-Typically, a personal injury attorney will hire a forensic economist to lay out the foundation for your future income losses.
+Typically, a personal injury attorney will hire a forensic economist or other expert witnesses to lay out the foundation for your future earnings losses if your case goes to trial.
 Factors like your age, physical disability, employment history, skills, and education are considered in determining the amount of your future losses.

 To calculate the total amount of damages for your car accident case, work through the Damages Estimate Worksheet and make sure you don't overlook any other losses you've suffered.